alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 In just half a year, an astonishing number of churches have been burned down in various countries in the Land of Sanctuary.
 A large number of church personnel have been turned into prisoners and exiled, and the voice of expelling the Church of the Holy Light has been loud.

-After the high-level heaven found out, things were completely out of control, and the high-level heaven could no longer tell who was behind the scenes.
+After the High Heaven found out, things were completely out of control, and the High Heaven could no longer tell who was behind the scenes.

 Imperius knew that if these events could not be stopped quickly, the high heavens would completely lose the faith of mortals, but Imperius, who was embarrassed and aged, made a wrong decision on this matter.